we-make-websites/wmw-coding-guidelines/css/README.md

 * Don't use IDs, ever.
 Definitely never use them nested under each other
 * They're overly specific and trump classes in the order of CSS rendering

+#### Exceptions

-> **❗Exception:** Sometimes you may have to because you're working with apps or code you can't otherwise edit.
-In this case, and only as a last resort, use IDs.
+* Sometimes you may have to because you're working with apps or code you can't otherwise edit
+* In this case, and only as a last resort, use IDs
+* Add a `stylelint-disable selector-max-id` comment at the start of the SCSS file immediately beneath the intro comment to disable linting for it

 ### [!important](#important)